Usbac/borealis/docs/en/stdlib/string.md

-The standard object `String` gives you multiple methods related with strings.
+The standard table `String` gives you multiple methods related with strings.

 ## Functions